brinecr/pet-api/README.md

 Being as this is our second project I felt I had a stronger handle on planning this time around.

+My initial plan broke it down by day:
+Thursday: I plan on getting the auth section done on the front and back end (front end first).
+Friday: I plan on getting the pet section done on the front and back end (front end first).
+Saturday: I plan on continuing anything that was not finished previously.
+Sunday: I plan on continuing anything that was not finished previously.
+Monday: I hope to use this time to clean up my code, refactor, and clean up the HTML/CSS to look nice.

+How this was actually implemented was a bit more of a wild ride.
+A big part that I had wanted to try was "Incorporate Bootstrap or some other front-end tool."
+I read this initially and asked myself - well what are other front end tools?

+I ended up wasting my first day of the project incorporating a module called INK into my project.
+I got it to work but had issues with deployment and reached out to our instructional team about it - and INK wasn't being supported since 2017.
+It had other core issues that didn't flow well with I was doing as well.

+It was actually one of my biggest learning take-aways about this project was really how to incorporate something, when it's appropriate to, and how to actually check if something is still supported.
+Being able to revert back to my initial commit on my front-end was priceless in that process.

+I got right back into things though and really ended up working on a lot of the front end basics for auth then went and got the back-end API done and then came back to integrate the front end for the pet section itself.

+Within the back-end API I made sure to test everything using CURL scripts within the terminal first and then moved over to writing AJAX calls on the front end.

+Because I lost a day initially I didn't get to playing around with as many stretch goals as I may have liked but I really like how things came together and how I managed my time.

 ### User Stories

 1. As a pet owner I want to be able to log in and add my different pets to the database and then view all of my pets at once or just one at a time.